-Source: Act on Sea Areas of Poland and Maritime Administration.1
+Source: Act on Sea Areas of Poland and Maritime Administration.

-1 as provided by informants #558 - governmental officials, Poland, pc, March 29, 2022.
+&lt;sup>1 as provided by informants #55&#56 - governmental officials, Poland, pc, March 29, 2022.

-- According to MSP regulations, local spatial plans of coastal municipalities as well as findings from research and spatial assessments that are pertinent to coastal municipalities must be taken into account when MSP is developed.1 - Local authorities must be consulted regarding MSPlans, and the maritime administration (Maritime Offices) must be consulted regarding terrestrial spatial plans.2 - On coastal land, municipalities and voivodships (provinces), which are self-governing bodies, are each given a portion of the duty for spatial planning, depending on the type of plan.
-The plans does not extent the coastline/waterline to the sea area.3
+- According to MSP regulations, local spatial plans of coastal municipalities and findings from research and spatial assessments pertinent to coastal municipalities must be taken into account when MSP is developed. - Local authorities must be consulted regarding MSPlans, and the maritime administration (Maritime Offices) must be consulted regarding terrestrial spatial plans. - On coastal land, municipalities and voivodships (provinces), which are self-governing bodies, are each given a portion of the duty for spatial planning, depending on the type of plan.
+The plans do not extend the coastline/waterline to the sea area.

-1 European MSP Platform, 2022g; 2 informants #558 - governmental officials, Poland, pc, March 29, 2022; 3 European MSP Platform, 2022g.
+&lt;sup>1 European MSP Platform, 2022g; informants #55&#56 - governmental officials, Poland, pc, March 29, 2022; European MSP Platform, 2022g.